09:16

 I'm safe right now.

-Hand where you would like,
+Where you would like,

-But maybe the heart,
+But maybe the heart.

 Feeling the warmth from it.

-This is activating that soothing system,
+This is activating that soothing system coming back online.

-Coming back online and releasing that oxytocin,
+And releasing that oxytocin,

 The chemical of care.